 The federal and state governments responded quickly to the spread of COVID.
 A series of federal appropriation bills have been passed that provide funds for unemployment benefits, paycheck protection, small business support, public health response, and a variety of other programs.
 The State Legislature included emergency funding in its supplemental budget and the state has also passed along a portion of certain federal funds it has received.
 King County government has received large amounts of federal and state funding to support its COVID response.
-Most notable is funding from the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act approved in March.
-Figure 3 shows the major categories of federal and state funds received by the County through early September.
+Most notable is funding from the federal Coronavirus Aid,

-ederal and State CC n Millions) VID Funding
+FEDERAL AND STATE COVID FUNDING (IN MILLIONS)

 CARES Act-General \$262

 CARES Act-Metro \$243

 CARES Act-Airport \$18.10

 CARES Act-DCHS \$4.30

 CARES Act-Other \$2.80

 State-Housing \$28

 State-Public Health \$6.30

-State - Other \$10.70
+State-Other \$10.70

 TOTAL: \$575.20

 Figure 3